Paradise-Pi/ParadisePi/Readme.md

 Made up of an electron app, with a websocket server serving an admin interface

+> **Warning**
+> This is version 1 which is depreciated - it is no longer supported and should not be used anymore

 ## Limitations

 - Only one network interface can exist on the RaspberryPi.
 WiFi must be disabled